chookmook29/guessing_game/README.md

     - When all words are guessed, the page should be redirected to the final score view.
 - testing score view:
     - It should display user's points or final points if it's final score view
+    - It should also display other user's points

 ### User testing: